Women in Strategic Policy Program

 Girls Run the World is excited to be partnering with The Australian National University’s Strategic and Defence Studies Centre to present the Women in Strategic Policy program.
 Supported by a Strategic Policy Grant from the Department of Defence, the program will train and support young women to publish in and contribute to Australia’s strategic debate.
 Over the next two years, the program will support the publication of over 40 opinion articles and 10 policy papers - all authored by women under the age of 35.

-Applications are now open for the program’s first two virtual workshops run in September and October 2024.
+Applications are now open for the program’s next workshop in October 2025.

 The program